 Noncash donations over $500 in value also require a record of how and when the items were acquired and their adjusted basis.
 If the donation exceeds $5,000 in value, it'll need a written appraisal from a qualified appraiser.

-For cash donations under $250, you'll either need a bank record (like a canceled check or bank statement) or a written acknowledgment from the charity, which includes the date and amount of your contribution.
+For cash donations under $250, you'll need either a bank record (like a canceled check or bank statement) or a written acknowledgment from the charity, which includes the date and amount of your contribution.
 Bank records are insufficient for cash donations of $250 or more.
-Instead, you'll need something in writing from the charity which includes the date and amount of your donation.
+Instead, you'll need something in writing from the charity that includes the date and amount of your donation.

-Donations made through payroll deduction require you to keep a pay stub, Form W-2 or other document furnished by your employer that shows the date and amount of your contribution.
-In addition, you'll also want to keep the pledge card showing the name of the organization.
+Donations made through payroll deduction require you to keep a pay stub, Form W-2, or other document provided by your employer that shows the date and amount of your contribution.
+In addition, you'll want to keep the pledge card showing the name of the organization.